louishainaut/GH-ConfSpace/README.md

 This repository contains the code related to the article "Configuration spaces on a wedge of spheres and higher Hochschild homology" by Nir Gadish and Louis Hainaut

 ## Abstract
+We study the compactly supported rational cohomology of configuration spaces of points on wedges of spheres, equipped with natural actions of the symmetric group and the group $\Out(F_g)$ of outer automorphism of the free group.
+These representations are closely related to higher Hochschild homology with coefficients in square-zero algebras, and they show up in seemingly unrelated parts of mathematics, from cohomology of moduli spaces of curves to polynomial functors on free groups.

+We show that these cohomology representations form a polynomial functor, and use various geometric models to compute a substantial part of its decomposition factors.
+We further compute the decomposition factors completely for all configurations of $n\leq 10$ particles.
+An application of this analysis is a new super-exponential lower bound on the symmetric group action on the weight $0$ component of $H^*_c(\mathcal{M}_{2,n})$.

 ## Code